FREQUENTLY ASKED QUESTIONS

 6What does the Blackhawk Fitchburg building look like and when will it be complete?

-Since we are currently in the design process, we don’t yet have firm plans to share.
-We look forward to sharing the latest floorplan and site plan soon, but it will take a little longer to create conceptual exterior views.
+Site plans, floor plans and renderings are now available to download (PDF).
+These plans are not necessarily final and may change slightly as we move toward construction.
 If all goes well, we will present plans in June 2018 to the City of Fitchburg Planning Commission, and construction could begin in September 2018.
 We are told construction could last anywhere from 10 to 12 months.

 7What's going to happen at Brader Way?